oracle-livelabs/converged/obaas/microtx/microtx.md

 ## Task 2: Learn about Long Running Actions

 There are different models that can be used to coordinate transactions across services.
 Three of the most common are XA (Extended Architecture) which focuses on strong consistency, LRA (Long Running Action) which provides eventual consistency, and TCC (Try-Confirm/Cancel) which uses a reservation model.
-Oracle Backend for Spring Boot includes [Oracle Transaction Manager for Microservices](https://www.oracle.com/database/transaction-manager-for-microservices/) which supports all three of these options.
+Oracle Backend for Spring Boot and Microservices includes [Oracle Transaction Manager for Microservices](https://www.oracle.com/database/transaction-manager-for-microservices/) which supports all three of these options.

 In this lab, you will explore the Long Running Action model.
 In this model there is a logical coordinator and a number of participants.
 Each participant is responsible for performing work and being able to compensate if necessary.
 The coordinator essentially manages the lifecycle of the LRA, for example by telling participants when to cancel or complete.